Operads, modules over walled Brauer categories, and Koszul complexes: The quadratic and Koszul properties

+\begin{rem} \ \begin{enumerate} \item For any $p,q,s,t \in \nat$, there are only finitely many pairs $(m,n)$ for which the term is non-zero.
+More precisely, this vanishes unless $p-m= q-n \in \nat$ and $s-m =t -n \in \nat$.
+In particular, it vanishes for $m > \min (p,s)$ or $n > \min (q,t)$.
+It also vanishes if $t- s \neq q-p$.
 It follows that the (total) bimodule $\kzcx$ takes finite-dimensional values. \item One can use the $\nat$-grading of either $\kk \uwb$ or $\dwbtw$ to define a grading of the complex.
-In the applications, it should usually be clear which should be chosen; this will determine whether the grading is `cohomological' or `homological'. \item One can also use the $\nat$-grading of morphisms of $\uwb$ (and hence of $\kk \uwb$ and $\dwbtw$) to decompose $\kzcx$ as a direct sum of complexes, with summands indexed by the difference $m-n \in \zed$, where $m$, $n$ are as above. \end{enumerate} \end{rem}
+In the applications, it is usually clear which is appropriate. \item One can use the $\nat$-grading of morphisms of $\uwb$ (and hence of $\kk \uwb$ and $\dwbtw$) to decompose $\kzcx$ as a direct sum of complexes, with summands indexed by the difference $m-n \in \zed$, for $m$, $n$ as above. \end{enumerate} \end{rem}